nisalgunawardhana/Introduction-to-Github-models/RULES.md

 ## Maintainer Contact
 For questions or special requests, contact the repository owner via GitHub or the contact info in the main README.

+---

+## Copyright

+- All course content and materials are © Nisal Gunawardhana.
+All rights reserved.
+- Redistribution or use of course materials without permission is prohibited.